(Last updated: July 1, 2017)

 There is currently no reliable place to get the digits.
 Due to the large sizes of the data, it simply isn't feasible to move them around.

-Personally, I have an archive of some of the digits including the first 12.1 trillion digits of Pi.
+Personally, I have an archive of some of the digits including all 22.4 trillion digits of Pi that have been computed.
 But because I'm on a consumer internet connection with rate and possibly bandwidth limits, it simply isn't possible for me to upload them.
 When I was still in school, I was able to seed some torrents since university connections are very fast.
 But that isn't possible anymore.

 To answer the question directly, your best bet at getting the digits is to: